Where the Internships Are

 So where do you look?
 Here are some places to start exploring.

-The SOC Internship Postings– These are opportunities with employers whom we know, who have heard of us, or who have hired LUC students in the past.
+The SOC Careers Website – These are opportunities with employers whom we know, who have heard of us, or who have hired LUC students in the past.
 There are no guarantees that these positions haven’t been filled (if you learn that one has, let us know), but this is the place we update regularly with opportunities as learn about them.
-You’ll note the “last updated” date at the top of the listings.
 Keep checking back for new postings.
 And act fast if you see something that interests you.

 Ramblerlink – This is Loyola’s job and internship database for all undergraduate students.
 You’ll have to search a bit and slice and dice the data, but you will find communication, journalism and Ad/PR internships here at times as well.
 This site is also a great tool to get acquainted with in advance of your search for a post-graduation job.